content-left-bg.png

 If any requirement cannot be met, the activity must not occur.

 Schools must comply with animal welfare legislation.
-Consult the department’s animals in education webpage.
+Consult the department's animals in education page.
 Comply with animals in Queensland state schools procedure when handling live animals.
+Follow the relevant standard operating procedures from Queensland Schools Animal Ethics Committee's forms and publications to maintain the duty of care associated with any use of an animal.

 All organisms that cannot be positively identified by a qualified adult supervisor are to be considered potentially hazardous.

-Obtain any approvals, permits or safety advice from the local authority (e.g. lifeguards, Great Barrier Reef Marine Park Authority, property owners), if relevant.
+Obtain any approvals, permits or safety advice from the local authority (e.g. lifeguards, marine park managers, Great Barrier Reef Marine Park Authority, property owners), if relevant.

 Schools must prevent and manage infection control in accordance with the infection control procedure.
 Utilise the infection control guideline for practical implementation advice.